thecalmmatter/disk_alerts/README.md

-A simple utility for disk alerts
+A simple utility for disk alerts using claude-3-5-sonnet-20241022